Robert E. Molyneux

 The Library Research Service has graciously offered to house this archive of digital data and reports on U.S. libraries largely from two agencies of the U.S. government: the U.S. National Center for Education Statistics (NCES) and the U.S. Institute for Museum and Library Services (IMLS).
 The NCES-sponsored program behind the collection and publication of the public library data was known as the Federal State Cooperative System (FSCS).
 See this useful timeline of this program for more information.
 Having watched this effort from close up, I can say it was an impressive organization that functioned well.
-IMLS continues a similar program as the Public Library Survey which continues the public library data series without interruption.
+IMLS continues a similar program as the Public Libraries Survey which continues the public library data series without interruption.

 There were two kinds of digital publications in this Archive originally.
 One type of publication was updated longitudinal files of U.S. public library data recompiled from annual data published by NCES and IMLS and the second was the raw data, documentation of those data, and reports derived from them by those two agencies.
 Now we are adding data, documentation, and reports on two other types of libraries compiled and published by NCES.

 The context of the expansion of this Archive